KaliRani/connecteddreamsrestore_support/README.md

 -choose what data to enter
 -delete entries at any time
 -disconnect wearable devices
--yearly subscriptions renew automatically unless you cancel in Apple ID account settings***.
+-yearly subscriptions renew automatically unless you cancel in Apple ID account settings¹.
 -uninstall the App to remove all stored data

 8. Children’s Privacy